-Incoming Freshmen Scholarship Opportunities
+Incoming First-Year Scholarship Opportunities

-The Centennial Scholarship was introduced by the NCTF in 1999 as a part of the College of Textiles’ Centennial Celebration.
+The Centennial Scholarship was introduced by the NCTF in 1999 as a part of the Wilson College of Textiles’ Centennial Celebration.
 Centennial scholarships provide a minimum of $15,000 per year for four years and $7,500 in enrichment funds to incoming freshmen on the basis of academic achievement in high school, proven and potential leadership qualities, extracurricular activities and unique life experiences.

 The following Centennial Scholarships are annually awarded: